You have no items in your shopping cart.

 Rollerballs are ballpoints with liquid based ink.
 Think you smashed the writing mechanism of a ballpoint with the ink and smoothness of a fountain pen.
 Gel pens fall into this category.
 Personally, I prefer a rollerball as you get the best of both worlds.

-The question to ask yourself here is: How am I going to use this pen?
+The question to ask yourself here is: How am I going to use this luxury pen?

-Rollerballs work best for those who are sitting down to write or are constantly signing documents.
+Rollerball pens work best for those who are sitting down to write a lot or are constantly signing documents.

-Fountain pens are perfect for an experience.
-Great for sitting down to write or making an impression, watch out with this one.
-Many people get a taste of using a fountain pen and become dedicated users.
+Fountain pens are the highest luxury pen experience.
+Great for sitting down to write or making an impression.
+After their first taste of a luxury fountain pen, many people become dedicated users.

 The first consideration is the material build.
 For luxury pens, you will not see many plastic options.
 Here you are looking for things that list crafted materials like metal, ebonite, precious wood, or celluloid construction.